 For pricing information and details about the annual Pumpkinland at Linvilla Orchards, click here.

 Do you have a favorite place to go apple picking in PA?
 Let us know in the comments below.

 Looking for more fall fun?
-Check out our favorite places to see fall foliage in PA, our favorite autumn festivals, the best places to see fall foliage in the Laurel Highlands, and our favorite fall road trips.
+Check out our favorite places to see fall foliage in PA, the best places to see fall foliage in the Laurel Highlands, and our favorite fall road trips.